Is Meta a Buy Now – forecast for META shares in 2026

 Both Zuckerberg and Li also noted the growing number of legal and regulatory challenges, particularly in the European Union and the US, which could significantly affect Meta’s business and financial results.

-Meta Platforms, Inc. Q4 2024 earnings results
+Meta Platforms, Inc. Q4 2024 financial results

 • Revenue: 48.38 billion USD (+21%)